 The U.S. Centers for Disease Control and Prevention tell us that more than four million people in the United States are bitten or injured in some other way by dogs every year.
 Without quick, proper medical treatment, dog bites can cause disfigurement, nerve injuries, and several dangerous diseases.
 Sadly enough, children from ages five to nine are the most frequent victims of dog bites.
 The second largest victim group is elderly people.
 If a dog bites you or injures you in some other way, can you sue the dog’s owner for damages?
 In the state of Indiana, you can.

 Dog bite victims may require skin grafting, physical therapy, and reconstructive surgery.
 In some cases, healing can take years.
 In 2015, dog bites led to 34 deaths in the United States.
 Pit bulls were the dogs involved in 28 or those 34 fatalities.
 An Indiana dog bite victim may be entitled to compensation for medical treatment and injury-related expenses, but if a dog bites you, your compensation isn’t automatic.
-You’ll need the legal advice and services of an experienced Evansville personal injury attorney.
+You’ll need the legal advice and services of an experienced Evansville dog bite attorney.
 In this state, a dog’s owner can be found liable for a dog bite injury on three different legal grounds:

 - the “one-bite rule”

 - strict liability, where the victim is carrying out a duty imposed by law (such as a mail carrier or a fire fighter)